mailsac/mailsac-examples/about/privacy_policy.rst

 other kind of contract.
 This Privacy Policy may be superseded by an alternative agreement acquired by working with Mailsac Support and obtaining a signed agreement.

 13b.
-WE RECOMMEND USERS CHECK REVIEW THIS PRIVACY POLICY REGULARLY SINCE IT MAY CHANGE WITHOUT NOTICE.
+WE RECOMMEND USERS REGULARLY REVIEW THIS PRIVACY POLICY SINCE IT MAY CHANGE WITHOUT NOTICE.